Agile Collaboration and Design Thinking

 Picture of the treaty of London in 1604 showing our meeting style harks back over 40 yearsThe fact is, traditional meetings are not designed to achieve this.
 Their pattern stems back hundreds of years, to a time when they were required to maintain autocratic control over hierarchical structures.

-But our organisations are no longer like that, and our collaborations need to align, energise, empower and encourage autonomous self-directed activists.
+But our organisations are no longer like that, and our collaborations need to align, energise, empower and encourage autonomous self-directed activists toward a clear shared purpose.
 And there are much better ways to do this than with the meeting practices we typically experience in organisations.

 Meeting tools from psychological insightThe psychological insights of the last 70 years (a period of increasing empowerment) have spawned hundreds of resources, tools and techniques.
 Each designed to better engage, align and energise team thinking.
 Unfortunately, the majority of current managers and leaders are poorly trained in their selection and use.
 As a result, they are totally overlooked in most circumstances, and their potential is lost.
 Furthermore, as a consequence, the next generation of leaders appear largely unaware they exist.